chetansinghsajwan/notes/Notion/Programming/Tools/CMake/CMake Language/Commands/include command.md

-Load and run CMake code from a file or module.
+Load and run code from a cmake module.

 ###### Syntax